-Dry skin can be an extremely painful problem for puppies.
-As soon as skin begins to turn dry, it will also turn itchy.
+Dry skin can be an extremely irritating problem for puppies as when skin begins to turn dry, it will also turn itchy.

-Young puppies won’t be able to resist this itch and will scratch it all day and all night.
+Young puppies won’t be able to resist this itch and you will find them constantly scratching to try and relieve the itch.
 Scratching these itches can be very harmful and damaging.
-Scratching leads to cut skin and bleeding, which can then lead to even more severe skin issues.
+Scratching leads to broken skin and bleeding, which can then lead to even more severe skin issues.

-The good news is there are a number of steps you can take to minimise the risk of dry skin and keep your puppy’s coat at its best.
+The good news is there are a number of steps you can take to minimise the risk of dry skin and reduce any itching and keep your puppy’s coat at its best.

 Olive oil is full of good fatty acids that will help nourish your dog’s skin.
 Fatty acids such as omega 3 are crucial to your puppy’s skin and coat development.
 Adding just a few drops to the daily food can make a real difference, especially if they are already suffering from dry skin.

-If you notice these symptoms, make sure your dog always has access to fresh clean water.
-If your puppy still resists drinking you should take them to your vet, as there may be a more serious issue behind the problem.
+Always make sure your dog always has constant access to fresh clean water.
+If your puppy resists drinking or you don’t think they are drinking enough, you should take them to your vet, to check they are well enough hydrated and to make sure there isn’t a more serious issue behind the problem.